roddhjav/pass-update/README.md

 ## Description
 `pass update` extends the pass utility with an update command providing an easy flow for updating passwords.
-It allows you to update all the passwords in a folder or to provide the extact list of password to update.
+It supports path, directory and wildcard update.
 Moreover, you can select how to update your passwords by automaticaly generating new passwords or manually setting your own.

 By default `pass update` prints the old password and wait for the user before generating a new one.
 This behavior can be changed using the provided options.